bszafranski/cram/docs/create-network.rst

 Moving Objects in CRAM
 ^^^^^^^^^^^^^^^^^^^^^^

 When a new node is added to the model, it is positioned as close as possible to the last cell selected on the network schematic.
 The node can be repositioned by bringing up the Drawing Toolbar and clicking on the arrow to move the drawing of the node.
-Alternatively, right-click the node, the left click to remove the pop-up menu, then place the cursor at the edge of the node to grab it and move it.
+Alternatively, right-click the node, then left-click to remove the pop-up menu, then place the cursor at the edge of the node to grab it and move it.

 .. image:: /images/cursor.png